rodbe-io/ghx/README.md

 3. **Follow the prompts:**

   - Choose your preferred cloning method (SSH or HTTPS).
+  - Choose where to clone your repositories from (personal account, organizations, or starred).
   - Select the organizations you wish to clone repositories from.
   - Choose the specific repositories within each organization to clone.